microsoft/AVDAccelerator/README.md

 ## Getting Started

-Depending on the if the VM are going to be AAD or On-Prem joined there are differnt prequistes that are needed.
+Depending on the if the VMs are going to be AAD or On-Prem joined there are differnt prerequisites that are needed.

-### Prerequistes
+### Prerequisites

 #### On-Prem VM Domain Join